 For the final deliverable, you will submit a report (10-15 pages long) which proposes a particular feature or enhancement (in consultation with your TA).
 The proposed feature or enhancement should not be available in the current version of the studied software system.
 You must clearly explain the value and benefit of adding this enhancement.
 The report should briefly discuss the changes required so the current architecture can support the enhancement.
 In particular, the report should explain which components and interfaces must change and what should change at the high level.
 The report should also discuss the impact your architectural change may produce and the potential risks of these changes.
 Finally, you should present an SEI SAAM architectural analysis of two different ways to realize your enhancement.
 Your report should be posted online.
 It should be web-readable, with appropriate links to web-accessible related content.
-Make sure you use a sequence diagram to explain the flow of a use case through the proposed architectural modifications.
+Make sure you use a sequence diagram to explain the flow of at least one use case through the proposed architectural modifications.

-- 1. You report should be accessible on your group's webpage. - 2.
-You should submit a zipped copy of your report to webCT. - 3.
-You should bring a hardcopy of your report to class
+- 1. Your report should be accessible on your group's webpage. - 2.
+You should submit a PDF of your report via onQ.